psychemedia/winter-tales/src/gawain_notes.md

 "Thank you, but no," said the knight.
 "That is *not* why I am here."

 And there was silence.
-As everyone else looked at the axe again.
+As everyone else looked at the axe again, whilst the Green Knight jiggled the piece of holly.

 "Don't worry yourselves," said the knight.
 "I'm not here for a fight.
 You can see I'm not dressed for war."